tomitank/tomitankChess/README.md

   + Store eval score in hash
   + Smaller king-ring
   + Added logo.png
-  + Strength: similar to the previous version, maybe a bit stronger

 - v2.0
   + first full BitBoard JavaScript chess engine on the World